List of Maryland gubernatorial elections: Turnout

 Number of electors in Maryland in 2018 is 3,931,730 and is projected a turnout of around 50% (2,000,000 voters) with an expected abstention of 50% of electors.

 List of Maryland elections since the Civil War

 The following is a list of elections for the position of Governor of Maryland since the American Civil War.

 Winners are in bold and incumbents are denoted by asterisks.

-Current Maryland election

-The present Maryland gubernatorial elections process is the 2022 Maryland gubernatorial election.

 Election results by year

+2022

+The 2022 Maryland gubernatorial election was held on November 8, 2022.